Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 3. And observers are necessary to bring the universe into being.

-Moreover, this line of reasoning leads us to presuppose the existence of consciousness existing in a dualistic relationship with material reality, a move that veers towards a non-materialistic interpretation of reality.
-This, in turn, challenges the principles of naturalism.
+Furthermore, this line of reasoning suggests consciousness exists in a dualistic relationship with material reality, hinting at a non-materialistic view of existence.
+This challenges the naturalistic framework.

-Even when considering quantum phenomena, where the effects of observers have been proposed, the classical temporal relationship between cause and effect is maintained.
-For example, when an observer causes a quantum wave function to collapse—a change in the quantum system—the cause (the detection of the light wave) precedes the effect (the collapse of the wave function).
+Even when we look at the strange world of quantum mechanics, where observers seem to play a role, the usual cause-and-effect order seems to still stand.
+For example, when an observation causes a quantum wave function to collapse—the cause (the detection of the light wave) precedes the effect (the collapse of the wave function).

 The Multiverse — String Theory and Inflationary Models